Denbigh Alliance Multi Academy Trust logo

 Contact Information

-Mrs L Chrisman (Geography)- chrismanl@denbigh.net Miss H Clements (History)- clementsh@denbigh.net
+Mrs L Chrisman (Geography)- chrismanl@denbigh.net Mrs H HumphrisClements (History)- clementsh@denbigh.net

 Ms L Conway (History) – conwayl@denbigh.net Miss L Dale (Geography) – dalel@denbigh.net

-Mrs H Rowe (Humanities) – roweh@denbigh.net Mrs S Smith (History/RE) – smiths@denbigh.net
+Mrs L Oscroft (Geography) – oscroftl@denbigh.net Mrs H Rowe (Humanities) – roweh@denbigh.net

 Faculty Introduction

 The Humanities Faculty includes the subjects of Geography, History & Philosophy, Religion and Ethics (PRE).
-Our faculty is made up of 17 members of staff that have a range of expertise and subject specialisms.
+Our Faculty is made up of 16 members of staff that have a range of expertise and subject specialisms.
 This enables us to deliver a diverse, multi-disciplinary curriculum for all our students.
 Our staff are passionate about giving our young people the best possible start to understanding a range of world views and perspectives across all three disciplines.

 The Humanities curriculum aims to build a strong community of enquirers that will encourage our students to feel inspired to learn beyond the curriculum and never be afraid to ask questions so that they become well-informed citizens of the world.
-All students at Denbigh are taught Geography, History and PRE in Years 7 and 8 for 1 hour per week per subject.
-In Year 9, students can choose to study the humanities subjects as part of their GCSEs, being examined at the end of Year 11.
+All students at Denbigh are taught Geography, History and PRE in Years 7 and 8 for one hour per week per subject.
+In Year 9, students can choose to study the Humanities subjects as part of their GCSEs, being examined at the end of Year 11.
 All three of the Humanities subjects are available to study at A Level.
-We have a very successful record of students leaving Denbigh to continue their studies in a Humanities subject at Universities across the country.
+We have a very successful record of students leaving Denbigh to continue their studies in a Humanities subject at universities across the country.

 We are an ambitious Faculty with a strong team of dedicated subject specialists.
-We wish to instil in our student’s hunger and thirst for knowledge of the world’s past, present and future and to have the confidence to go out into society and face challenging issues with humility.
+We wish to instil in our students’ hunger and thirst for knowledge of the world’s past, present and future and to have the confidence to go out into society and face challenging issues with humility.
 Below you will find more information about each subject.

 We have designed our curriculum based on the following principles: